-CHAPTER VII: THE PROBLEM OF INTERNATIONAL UNITY
+THE PROBLEM OF INTERNATIONAL UNITY

-I had originally intended discussing with you eight problems and so listed them in my first communication; I have, however, decided to combine the two remaining problems into one, because they are mutually interdependent.
 The distribution of the world's resources and the settled unity of the peoples of the world are in reality one and the same thing, for behind all modern wars lies a fundamental economic problem.
 Solve that and wars will very largely cease.
 In considering, therefore, the preservation of peace, as sought for and emphasized by the United Nations at this time, it becomes immediately apparent that peace, security and world stability are primarily tied up with the economic problem.
 When there is freedom from want, one of the major causes of war will disappear.
-Where there is uneven distribution of the world's riches and where there is a situation in which some nations have or take everything and other nations lack the necessities of life, it is obvious that there is a trouble-breeding factor there and that something must be done.
-I am going, therefore, to deal with world unity and peace primarily from the angle of the economic problem.
+Where there is uneven distribution of the world'sworld's riches and where there is a situation in which some nations have or take everything and other nations lack the necessities of life, it is obvious that there is a trouble-breeding factor there and that something must be done.
+Ham going, therefore, to Therefore we should deal with world unity and peace primarily from the angle of the economic problem.